BDDA-PROJET/IDE_PROJET_BDDA_CATTAN_HAMOUCHI_GUEI/README.md

 ## How to Run

 The entry point of the project is the `main` method in the [`QueryManager.java`](CODE/src/up/mi/bdda/app/QueryManager.java) class.
 This method sets up the database parameters, loads queries from a file if provided, and enters a loop to accept and process user queries.
+Please note that only lines that follow the available operations below will be executed.

 This project uses a shell script to compile and run Java files.
 The script navigates to the `src` directory, compiles all Java files it finds there and its subdirectories, and then runs the main class.